Major study. Minor study. GPA. UAC. SSAF. ATAR. We know university terminology can look like its own language sometimes.

 W

-Workplace learning – time spent doing hands-on learning.
+Work-integrated learning (previously called workplace learning) – time spent doing hands-on learning.
 This may be in real workplaces in the community.
 However, it could also take place in Charles Sturt’s clinics and enterprises.
 Or even, moreover, in laboratories or specialist facilities on campus.
 If you’re an international student, check with us for visa restrictions.

 University terminology sorted.
 Now, which course…?

-Once you’ve got to grips with all the university related vocabulary, you’ll be all set to start thinking about where you want to go next.
+Once you’ve got to grips with the university vocabulary list, you’ll be all set to start thinking about where you want to go next.